bhky/targetran/README.md

     selected_probabilities=[0.5, 0.0, 0.3, 0.2, 0.0],  # Must sum up to 1.0, if given.
     probability=1.0  # Probability to apply this single combined transformation.
 )
+# Please refer to the API manual for more parameter options.

 # Apply transformations.
 auto_tune = tf.data.AUTOTUNE